WaterFutures/WaterBenchmarkHub/webpage/_benchmarks/network-KY16.md

 It was published 2021 by University of Kentucky Libraries.

 The network consists of 777 nodes (junctions), 907 pipes, 4 tanks, 7 pumps and 3 reservoirs.
+It contains a demand pattern for one day.

 <img src="../static/benchmarks/network-ky16/ky16_plot.png"/>